taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - Microservices: Up and Running: A Step-by-Step Guide to Building a Microservice Architecture by Ronnie Mitra and Irakli Nadareishvili
 - Microservices Security in Action by Prabath Siriwardena and Nuwan Dias
 - Production-Ready Microservices by Susan J. Fowler
+- Bootstrapping Microservices with Docker, Kubernetes, and Terraform: A project-based guide (2021) by Ashley Davis

 ### Security Architecture